2021 Kabul airlift: Post–withdrawal evacuations

 Efforts to evacuate foreign nationals and at-risk Afghans continued after military forces concluded their withdrawals.

-On 6 September 2021, the United States evacuated four American citizens (specifically, an Amarillo, Texas woman and her three children) from Afghanistan via an overland route, marking the first overland evacuation facilitated by the US Department of State since the military withdrawal.
+On 6 September 2021, the United States evacuated four American citizens (specifically, an Amarillo woman and her three children) from Afghanistan via an overland route, marking the first overland evacuation facilitated by the US Department of State since the military withdrawal.
 The Taliban was aware of the evacuation and did not make any effort to stop it.

 On 9 September 2021, the first flight of foreigners out of Kabul since the US military withdrawal took place.
 A Qatar Airways charter flight left the Kabul airport en route to Doha, Qatar, carrying some 200 passengers, including Americans.
 A second such flight was scheduled for the following day.

 On 11 October 2021, Aman Khalili, an Afghan interpreter who in 2008 had rescued then-Senators Joe Biden, Chuck Hagel, and John Kerry, was rescued along with his family.
 At the time Khalili's family was rescued by the Human First Coalition and the U.S. State Department, they were in Pakistan, having already left Afghanistan.

 The UK Government's Afghan Citizens Resettlement Scheme to help Afghans fleeing the Taliban settle in the UK, which was announced in August 2021, opened in January 2022.

 By 26 October 2021, the U.S. government reported 363 known American citizens remained in Afghanistan with only 176 wanting to leave.
-240 had been evacuated through US government involvement, and 74 on private flights, with similar numbers for U.S. permanent residents.
+Evacuation figures included 240 people via government-sponsored transport and 74 via private flights.
+These totals were mirrored by the number of U.S. permanent residents evacuated during the same period.